nus-cs2103-AY2425S1/ip/docs/README.md

 ---
 ## Sorting tasks: `sort`

 Duck supports sorting your tasks with the `sort` command.
-You can specify different criteria for sorting, such as by task type or by deadline.
+You can specify different criteria for sorting.

 **Format:** `sort /target TARGET /by CRITERION`
 - `TARGET` is the target tasks you want to sort (e.g., all, todo, deadline, event).